DataDog/datadog-agent/docs/proposals/agent-pkg-tagset-rfc.md

 Each top-level factory maintains a set of caches, each for a different purpose, mapping `uint64` to `*Tags`.
 The caches are used to cache different kinds of data.
-For example, when parsing a comma-separated list, `Factory.ParseDSD` begins by hashing the input string and searching for an existing Tags instance in a dedicated cache.
+For example, when performing a union, `Factory.Union` calculates a unique `uint64` identifier for its inputs and consults the corresponding cache.
-Serializations, unions, and so on are similarly cached.
+Using different caches reduces the number of entries in any one cache, and allows the cache lifetime parameters to be tuned individually.

 Access to these caches is implemented with an internal `Factory.GetCachedTags(cacheId CacheID, key uint64, miss func() *Tags) *Tags` which takes an integer CacheID identifying the cache to query.
 If the item is not available in the cache, then the `miss` function will be used to generate the item.